saltnpixels/crucial.css/README.md

 #### `.page-wrap`

 The page wrap is a special element when dealing with overflow-x.
 It's useful when you have absolute items positioned off the screen, but don't want horizontal scrolling, like a hidden mobile menu.
-This class fixes it, so that it works nicely even on iOS, where things can get wonky.
+This class fixes it, so that it works nicely even on mobile devices, where things can get wonky.
 You can implement it directly on the body element, or on a div that is a direct child of body.
+This element should hold everything on the page.
+It also makes sure position: sticky works as intended on a header or footer as you would expect. :)

 ```HTML
 <body class="page-wrap">